Niyco/cipher-tool/README.md

 # Cipher-Tool
-A python program containing tools for encrypting and decrypting classical ciphers

-Intended to be a replacement for [Spacejoey86's Cipher Tool](https://github.com/spacejoey86/Cipher-tool)
+A python program containing tools for encrypting and decrypting classical ciphers, built off the framework of [Spacejoey86's Cipher Tool](https://github.com/spacejoey86/Cipher-tool)

-Feature requests or bug reports are welcome, but any specifc code won't be used (I want to write it myself :>) - please only suggest generalized algorithms
+Feature requests or bug reports are welcome, but any specifc code won't be used

 ## Ciphers supported:
 * Morse Code